pts/muxzcat/README.txt

 arithmetic, so the inputs of some operations (e.g. >>, <, =) need to be bit-masked to get correct results.
-(Fortunately % and / are not used in LZMA decompression, because they would be even slower when emulated on the wrong signedness.) muxzcat.pl is even slower than that on Perls which can do 32-bit signed aritmetic, because special handling is needed for negative inputs of <.
+(Fortunately % and / are not used in LZMA decompression, because they would be even slower when emulated on the wrong signedness.) muxzcat.pl is even slower (by a factor of 1.1017) than that on Perls which can do 32-bit signed aritmetic, because special handling is needed for negative inputs of <.

 muxzcat.pl is compatible with recent versions of Perl 5 (e.g. Perl 5.24) and
 very old versions of Perl 5 (e.g. Perl 5.004_04, released on 1997-10-15).